Expressing breast milk means gently releasing milk from your breasts, either by hand or with a breast pump.

 If you're at home with older children, distract them with a safe activity that does not need your full attention.

-Turn off your phone, TV and laptop.
+Minimise distractions by turning off your phone, TV and laptop.
+Listening to relaxing music can also help.

 Make sure you have everything you need to hand.